Omicron Kappa Upsilon: History

+In 1923, Anita Martin became the first woman inducted into Omicron Kappa Upsilon.

 Omicron Kappa Upsilon's first Canadian chapter was Tau Tau, at the University of Toronto, followed by chapters at the University of Manitoba, University of British Columbia, and the University of Western Ontario.
 Of these, only the Toronto unit remains active.

 The Society has expanded to serve most US and Canadian dental schools, with few exceptions.
 Several dental schools have shuttered over the years, resulting in the cessation of active chapters on those campuses.
 The Society's Alpha chapter at Northwestern closed in 2001 when that school's dental program ceased.
 The Society has 63 active chapters as of 2022.

 Membership

 Membership is conferred in a two-step process, first by the student's attainment within the top 20% of a school's graduating class, then by a faculty vote based on qualities including character, service, research, etc. Thus only the top 12% of students are selected.
 The Society also offers faculty and honorary membership categories.